 What is the hourly rate for freelance graphic designers?

-Rates for freelance graphic designers can vary widely depending on factors such as location, experience, specialization, and demand.
+Freelance graphic designer rates can vary widely depending on factors such as location, experience, specialization, and demand.
 However, I can provide you with a general estimate based on historical data.

 In the United States, freelance graphic designers may charge hourly rates ranging from $25 to $150 or more, depending on their expertise and experience.
 Rates can be higher in larger cities with a higher cost of living, and for specialized services such as branding or web design.
 Junior or less experienced graphic designers may charge on the lower end of the scale, while highly experienced or specialized graphic designers may command higher rates.